Royal Helium (CVE:RHC) Stock Price Up 20% – Should You Buy?

-Shares of Royal Helium Ltd. (CVE:RHC – Get Free Report) shot up 20% during mid-day trading on Friday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-157,900 shares traded hands during trading, a decline of 67% from the average session volume of 485,466 shares.
+Shares of Royal Helium Ltd. (CVE:RHC – Get Free Report) rose 20% during mid-day trading on Thursday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 157,900 shares traded hands during mid-day trading, a decline of 67% from the average daily volume of 485,405 shares.
 The stock had previously closed at C$0.03.

 Royal Helium Ltd. engages in the exploration and development of helium properties in Canada.
 It holds approximately 1,000,000 acres of prospective helium land across southern Saskatchewan and southeastern Alberta.
 The company is headquartered in Saskatoon, Canada.